tharen-odf/mobile_cruise/README.md

-# mobile_cruise
+# Mobile Cruise
-A progressive web app for collecting timber cruise data
+A progressive web app for collecting timber cruise data.

+> [!IMPORTANT]
+> This application is being created with the assistance of AI.